OISF/suricata/doc/userguide/output/lua-output.rst

 Make normalized body data available to the script through HttpGetRequestBody and HttpGetResponseBody.

-There no guarantees that all of the body will be availble.
+There no guarantees that all of the body will be available.

 Example: